-If you are visiting Bogotá I really recommend doing at least 1 tour while you are there.
+If you are visiting Bogotá in Colombia I really recommend doing at least 1 of the many tours in Bogota while you are there.
 There is a lot to choose from as it’s a huge city.
 So to help you out I have listed my 6 best tours in Bogotá to help you get to know the city and make the most of your time.

-If you only have a day in Bogota and want to do a tour make it this one.
+If you only have a day in to do a city tour in Bogota make it this one.
 It’s like 5 tours in 1!

-- You get a tour of a market and to sample local fruits.
+- You get a tour of a market and sample local fruits.

 - Next, you play a game of Tajo and drink a beer (amazing!)